Film Screening Series Creates Community Forum to Address Opiate Crisis in Maine

-CAMDEN, Maine, October 30, 2018 – Points North Institute, with support from MaineHealth and its members, along with Maine Behavioral Healthcare, is launching the next phase of its Recovery in Maine initiative, a statewide series of free film screenings and community discussions about the ongoing opioid crisis in Maine and across the nation.
+CAMDEN, Maine, June 22, 2018 – Points North Institute, along with support from MaineHealth and its members Pen Bay Medical Center and Waldo County General Hospital, are partnering to organize a weeklong series of free film screenings and community discussions about the ongoing opioid crisis in Maine and across the nation.

-The events to be held across Maine will include screenings of the Netflix documentary Recovery Boys, followed by panel discussions with clinicians, individuals in recovery, and interested community members.
+The five events across Midcoast Maine, sponsored by the Pen Bay Waldo Healthcare Foundation, will include screenings of the upcoming Netflix documentary Recovery Boys, followed by discussions with Oscar-nominated filmmaker Elaine Sheldon and interested community members.
 The film is an intimate look at four men in West Virginia attempting to reinvent their lives and mend broken relationships after years of drug misuse.

-The goal of these events is to raise awareness about the impacts of the opioid crisis in Maine, while identifying emerging solutions and available resources available throughout Maine.
-Community members from all backgrounds are invited to listen, learn, and participate in the conversation.
+The screenings will take place from July 8-11 in Rockland, Islesboro, Vinalhaven, Belfast, and Camden.
+The goal of these events is to raise awareness about the impacts of the opioid crisis in Maine, while identifying emerging solutions and available resources in the Midcoast region.
+Community members from all backgrounds are invited to listen, learn and participate in the conversation.